 Q: What if I need more aid and/or the FAFSA does not reflect my present situation?

 A: Contact the Financial Aid Office for additional instructions.
 We can be reached by phone at 252-398-1229, by FAX at 252-398-6513, or by e-mail at email@example.com.

 Q: If I move off-campus, how does this affect my financial aid?

-A: We use the same living expense cost figures to determine aid eligibility for both on-campus and off-campus students.
-The difference is that off-campus students are billed by Chowan University only for tuition and fees and may receive some of their financial aid as an excess aid refund.
+A: Off-campus students are billed by Chowan University only for tuition and fees and may receive some of their financial aid as an excess aid refund.
 The excess aid is often used to assist in paying for off-campus living expenses (rent, utilities, groceries, etc).
 Before you move off-campus, make sure you make a budget for the various costs associated with renting an apartment that you would not encounter as an on-campus student.

 University policy requires all full-time students to live in campus housing unless they meet one of the following conditions:

 A small percentage of junior and senior students are also allowed to live off campus after successful application is submitted to Residence Life Office.
 A student’s award package may be revised if their housing status changes from on-campus to off-campus.
 To apply to live off-campus, please complete the commuter application that can be found at Residence Life.

 Q: How do I apply for Chowan University Merit Scholarships?